vorotina/design/README.md

 grunt prodTest
 ```

-Build tasks include 'build-external-modules' task, no extra step should be done to build nextgen modules
+Build tasks include 'build-external-modules' task, so no extra steps should be done